Monday June 6, 2022

 By Paul Barach

-The pandemic isn’t over, but thanks to vaccinations and masking we’re now looking towards a post-lockdown phase.
+The pandemic isn’t over, but thanks to vaccinations, masking, and less lethal variants we’ve moved into a post-lockdown phase (for now).
 While some are getting back into their routines (for better or for worse), others are having a hard time getting back to normal.

-If you are one of those people, you are in good company.
-For over a year, everyone you came in contact with could potentially be carrying a life-altering virus for you or your loved ones.
 Time with friends, family, and co-workers moved to screens.
-Dating became way tricker than it normally is.
+Dating became way trickier than it already is.
 Going to grocery stores, house parties, bars, or restaurants were all big risks that many avoided completely.
-Even if you came out of the worst of the pandemic relatively unscathed, it’s ok to feel more anxious or depressed.
+Even if you came out of the worst of the pandemic relatively unscathed, it’s okay to feel more anxious or depressed.
 Having trouble getting back to “normal” is normal at a time like this.

-One thing that has helped a lot of people get through the worst phase of the pandemic has been cannabis (if state-wide dispensary sales are any indication).
-The year 2020 created a lot of new cannabis consumers, and 2021 doesn’t seem to be slowing down either.
+One thing that helped a lot of people get through the worst phase of the pandemic has been cannabis — if state-wide dispensary sales are any indication.
+The year 2020 created a lot of new cannabis consumers, and 2021 wasn’t far behind.

 With this in mind, PotGuide is here with some advice for the socially anxious on how to best include cannabis into your new, post-lockdown world.

 You’ll still get the uplift of THC, but with the CBD helping take the edge off.
-Seek out some high-CBD marijuana strains or concentrates at your dispensary and either smoke them on your own, or mix them in with your favorite strain before heading out to the bar or party.
+Seek out some high-CBD marijuana strains or concentrates at your dispensary and either smoke them on their own, or mix them in with your favorite strain before heading out to the bar, party or whatever your night awaits.

 On the other hand, indicas might have been your go-to in social situations.
 If being around people has drained your social battery, a light kush strain or a heavy edible may have helped you switch off your worries or lower your barriers as you navigated your way through.
-But after all that 2020 put you through, you might be fog-headed when you’re stone sober and lost in the doldrums once those indica-leaning terpenes and cannabinoids take the wheel.
+But after all that 2020 put you through, you might be fog-headed when you’re stone sober and feel a bit lost once those indica-leaning terpenes and cannabinoids take the wheel.

 Change Your Consumption Routine

 Pre-pandemic, you may have greeted each morning with a wake-and-bake dab, got back to level with a noontime toke, or wound down your workday stress with an evening gummy.
 Now everything’s been thrown off-kilter.
 A wake-and-bake isn’t as soothing if you’re scattered from lack of sleep and an evening gummy does no good if you’re too stressed to wind down.
+In other words, marijuana and social anxiety are now foes instead of friends.
 If the old ways aren’t helping like they used to, start experimenting with when and how much you consume.
 Maybe a morning gummy can help you glide through your workday so that you don’t need a wind-down, or postpone your wake-and-bake until you’ve shaken the cobwebs out.